mendirattarahul1986/Assignment/README.md

 5. For running the test - Right click on TestRunner and run as test.
 6. After running the test -  In Test Output - there is PDF folder - Where ExtentReport will be generated

-Highlights :- Its a simple framework which anyone can understand and start using it
+Highlights :- Its a BDD framework which is created using Cucumber , Java, Junit and the reports will be created in PDF format.

 Improvement :- Its doesnt run in Parellel browser, Haven't setup with Jenkins and dockers.
 That can be done.